 Spotted spurge (Euphorbia maculata) is a dark green plant with red stems that grows low to the ground in a mat-like fashion.
 It will grow outwards from the center in a rough wagon wheel shape.
-The leaves will be oval shaped and has a red spot in their center (which is why this spurge is called spotted spurge).
+The leaves are oval shaped and have a red spot in their center (which is why this spurge is called spotted spurge).
 The flowers on the plant will be small and pink.
 The entire plant has a hairy appearance.

 Spotted spurge has a milky white sap that will irritate the skin if it comes in contact with it.

 Spotted spurge often grows in poor, compacted soil.
 While killing spotted spurge is relatively easy, the hard part is keeping it from coming back.
 The tap root of this plant is very long and its seeds are very hardy.
 This weed can and will grow back from either root pieces or seeds.